Constrained Dikin-Langevin diffusion for polyhedra: Background

 \textit{Relaxation methods} \cite{gurbuzbalaban2024} incorporate the log-barrier function $J(x)$ into the potential and evolve the SDE

 with $\lambda > 0$.
 For all $\lambda > 0$, the barrier term $J(x)$ diverges near the boundary, generating a strong inward drift that confines the continuous process to $U$.
 Large $\lambda$ values cause the stationary distribution to be dominated by $J(x)$, so the SDE neglects the objective $f(x)$.
 Small $\lambda$ values produce a barrier that is too weak to counteract the diffusive term in a discretized simulation, causing numerical trajectories to cross the boundary even though the continuous SDE would remain inside.
-Parameter tuning of $\lambda$ is therefore needed to ensure the constraint is enforced in the discretized dynamics and maintain focus on minimizing $f(x)$.
+Parameter tuning of $\lambda$ is therefore needed to ensure that the discretized dynamics both enforce the constraint and remain focused on minimizing $f(x)$.

-\textit{Riemannian manifold Langevin dynamics} \cite{ahn2021, Girolami2011} incorporates the geometry of the domain into the diffusion by replacing the Euclidean metric with a position-dependent metric tensor $G(x)$.
-The continuous dynamics follow the It\^o SDE

-which can be seen as a Langevin SDE on a Riemannian manifold.
-While this has been considered when taking $G^{-1}(x)=C(x)$, $|G(x)|$ explodes as $x\to\partial U$, resulting in numerically unstable dynamics.